Omkaraws/aws-devops-zero-to-hero/interview-questions/vpc.md

+Public Subnet: if a subnet’s traffic is routed to an internet gateway, the subnet is known as public subnet.
+If you want your instance in a public subnet to communicate with the internet over IPV4, it must have a public IPV4 address or an Elastic IP address.
+Private Subnet: if a subnet doesn’t have a route to the internet gateway, the subnet is known as private subnet.
+When you create a VPC you must specify an IPV4 CIDR block for the VPC.
+The allowed blocks size is between /16 to /28 networks.
+The first four and last IP address of subnet cannot be assigned.\

+The instances in the public subnet can send outbound traffic directly to the internet, but instances in private subnet can’t.
+For e.g: 10.0.0.0- network address
+10.0.0.1- reserved by AWS for the VPC router
+10.0.0.2- reserved by AWS the IP address of DNS server 10.0.0.3- reserved for future use
+10.0.0.255- broadcast address
+Note: AWS do not support broadcast in a VPC but reserve this address.

 ### 1. What is Amazon Virtual Private Cloud (VPC)?
 Amazon VPC is a logically isolated section of the AWS Cloud where you can launch resources in a virtual network that you define.
 It allows you to control your network environment, including IP addresses, subnets, and security settings.